What is Facelift Surgery?

 A facelift cannot put a pause on the natural aging process, however, in conjunction with skin rejuvenation, setting back the clock is tangible.
-If an individual is in good standing health and is tired of seeing loose, sagging skin on the face and neck or drooping fat and muscles, than a facelift may help reverse these problems.
+If an individual is in good standing health and is tired of seeing loose, sagging skin on the face and neck or drooping fat and muscles, than a facelift surgery clinic may help reverse these problems.

 There are multiple types of facelifts such as:

 - mini facelift